 I’ve been known to sit and procrastinate for days.
-Then I realise that the reason for my doing so is simply overwhelm.
+Then I realise that the reasons for my doing so are based in fear and overwhelm.
 So many things to do & worry about, So many rules to follow.
 There just don’t seem to be enough hours in the day to do everything.
 But then I realise my overwhelm is keeping me stuck.
 I hardly get anything done and I definitely don’t get it done well when I’m worrying about all the other stuff.
 So I set out to create this system to overcome overwhelm.
 Now next time that I feel overwhelm creeping in I can get on top of it quickly.
 I hope it helps you too.

 Take a Time Out

 I can gain alot of clarity just by doing a quick mindfulness excercise or taking a short walk.
 I highly recommend taking that little time to reset and refocus before getting back to work.

 List your to do's

 Sit down with a cup of relaxing cammomile tea.
 Grab your bullet journal or whatever it is that you like to take notes on/in.
 Now it’s time to take stock of everything you need to do.
 You will start to feel so free.
 It’s like discharging all the energy that they take up in your head onto the paper.
 Totally liberating.